AngusMcLure/GEOFIL/README.md

 If you want to simulate more than one strategy, you just have to add an extra row of variables values below the first row.
 GEOFIL will the run sequentially down the rows of input values.

-The household-based strategy is run from an additional file, target_mda.csv.
+The parameters for the household-based strategy are set in a seperate file, target_mda.csv.
 The file contains eight columns/variables that govern the household based strategy.
-It is important to note, if running with multiple teams there must be an row of input values for each team (done as teams within the same strategy can be run with different attributes).
+If running with multiple teams there must be an row of input values for each team (teams within the same strategy can be run with different attributes).
 Below is an outline of what each variable controls-

 | **Variable** | **Description** |
 | --- | --- |